 Ice on your unit can happen for a variety of reasons but if you know what to look for, you can spot the problem and take care of it before it becomes a larger issue.
 From restricted airflow to coil cabinet sweating, let’s take a deeper dive into your icy air conditioner and see what the freezing fuss is all about.

 Low refrigerant levels are another problem that will lead to the formation of ice on your unit.
 Refringent is a special chemical that allows your AC unit to absorb heat from your home and transfer it outside.
-When you have a leak in your refringent, the pressure and temperature of your evaporator coils will drop and lead to freezing.
+When you leak your refringent, the pressure and temperature of your evaporator coils will drop and lead to freezing.

-Ice can also come about due to restriction in the refrigerant circuit, which can be caused by something simple like a plugged filter drier, or something more complex like a blocked evaporator feeder tube.
+Ice can also come about due to restrictions in the refrigerant circuit, which can be caused by something simple like a plugged filter drier, or something more complex like a blocked evaporator feeder tube.

 What to Look For